 Jefferson Township was created in 1854 (along with some of our neighboring townships) by an Act of the Legislature.
 Jefferson Township is one of 33 Townships in Butler County and one of 1,457 townships of the 2nd class in Pennsylvania.
 The township “building/garage” used to be located at Jefferson Center near the one-lane bridge on Saxonburg Rd.
 In 1971 the new municipal building was dedicated.
 It and several other buildings are located along Great Belt Rd. between Saxonburg Rd. and Rt.
 356. Jefferson Township is 14,840 acres or about 25 sq. miles.
 Our road department maintains about 47 miles of road.
 Roads maintained by the State are: Dinnerbell, Rt.
 356 (Freeport Rd/North Pike Rd.), Rockdale Rd., Saxonburg (Butler) Rd., part of Neupert Rd. (between Saxonburg Borough and Winfield Rd.) and Winfield Road.
 Our first and so far only, traffic light was installed on Rt.
 356 at Marwood Rd. using funds from the Community Development Block Grant program.

-Jefferson Township has 3 full-time road men, a full-time secretary/treasurer, a 3- member Board of Supervisors, a 9-member planning commission, a 3-member building code appeals board with an alternate member, and a 7-member recreation committee.
+Jefferson Township has 3 full-time road men, a part-time secretary/treasurer, a full-time manager, a 3- member Board of Supervisors, a 9-member planning commission, a 3-member building code appeals board with an alternate member, and a 7-member recreation committee.

 Jefferson Township was split into two voting districts in 1995.
 Residents living east of Saxonburg Rd./north of Hannahstown vote at Jefferson Township I, which is the municipal building at 157 Great Belt Rd.
-Residents living west of Saxonburg/south of Hannahstown Rd. vote at Jefferson Township II, which is the Jefferson Grange at 211 Bullcreek Rd. (near the intersection with West Jefferson Rd.)
-Call the Butler County Election Bureau to register or to verify your voting location (724-284-5309.)
-Those who vote at the Jefferson Grange may have noticed the Oct.
-2013 renovation to the handicapped accessible ramp.
-This renovation was done using some of the CDBG (Community Development Block Grant) funds allocated to Jefferson Township.
+Residents living west of Saxonburg/south of Hannahstown Rd. vote at Jefferson Township II (which used to be the Jefferson Grange) now vote at the Calvary Baptist Church at 199 Great Belt Rd., Butler, PA (at the intersection of Great Belt and Nursery Lane.)
+Call the Butler County Election Bureau (or visit their website here) to register or to verify your voting location (724-284-5309).

 The 2000 Census resulted in a population count of 5,690.
 The 2010 Census resulted in a loss of 186, making our population 5504.
+The 2020 Census resulted in a loss of 292, making our population 5,212.
 The Township Real Estate tax rate (which has not changed in over 30 years) was 1.33 mills until 2009.
 In 2009, it was reduced to 1 mill to accommodate the County of Butler’s assessment ratio increase from 75% to 100% of the 1969 values.
 This reduction is actually ‘income neutral’ to the Township.
-The 2019 Township Real Estate Tax remains at 1 mill.
-The 2018 County Real Estate Tax is 24.628 mills.
-The 2018-19 School-Year Real Estate Tax is 94.275 mills.
-The bulk of our annual income comes from the 1% Earned Income Tax and the $52.00 Local Services Tax, which includes the $5.00 paid to the School District.
+The 2022 Township Real Estate Tax remains at 1 mill.
+The 2022 County Real Estate Tax is 27.626 mills.
+The 2021-22 School-Year Real Estate Tax is 94.275 mills.
+There is also a $5.00 flat per capita tax and the township receives one-half of the 1% realty transfer tax.
+The bulk of our annual income comes from the 1% Earned Income Tax (the township gets one-half and the school district gets one-half) and the $52.00 Local Services Tax, which includes the $5.00 paid to the School District.
 The State mandated that all Earned Income Tax be collected on a ‘county-wide basis’, so the Earned Income and Local Services Taxes are now collected by BERKHEIMER Tax Administrator.
 They can be reached at 866-701-7206 or www.hab-inc.com.
 The local office is at 103 South Duffy Rd., Butler, PA 16002 – 724-282-0377.
 The Jefferson Township registration code is #100702.
 The Township adopted ‘cable franchise ordinances’ in 2008 with Consolidated Communications and Armstrong Utilities.
 This has helped increase the annual income without raising the real estate taxes.
-The budgeted 2019 combined income totals over 1.3 million dollars.
+The budgeted 2022 combined income totals $1,696,668 dollars.

 The 80+ acre Laura J. Doerr Park is located in Jefferson Township between Rt.
 356 and Hannahstown Rd.
 It was originally set up to be under the control of the Southeast Butler County Parks Assn.
 It was a multi-municipal park with members appointed from Clinton Township, Winfield Township, Jefferson Township & Saxonburg Borough.
 It was gradually disbanded and in 2001 was finally conveyed to just Jefferson Township.
 There are four organizations licensed to use the park.
 The Southeast Butler County Pool Association, the Saxonburg Area Baseball Association, the Saxonburg Area Girls’ Softball Association, and the Knoch Area Soccer Association.
 These four organizations have representation on the Jefferson Township Recreation Committee along with three members ‘at large’ from the Township.
 Go to ‘Recreation' on the home page bar for links to the four organizations.